Energy Systems Technology - HVACR

 Conditioning Technology.
 Students must demonstrate academic progress toward completion of their degree, exemplify a high standard of dedication, hard work, and responsible lifestyle.
 This scholarship is based on available funds with a maximum of $750.

-It is recommended that the student contact the lead instructor regarding appropriate program placement and paying a priority list fee to hold placement in the program.
+It is recommended that the student contact the lead instructor and discuss program interest and to determine appropriate program placement.

 - Have a valid driver's license.

 - Have an acceptable driving record, this typically will be checked by employer.

 - Be able to write reports and subtract, multiply, and divide in all units of measure.